Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Peeling Decoder

 \subsection{Peeling Algorithm for HGP Codes}

-The \textit{pruned peeling + VH decoder}~\cite{connolly2022fast} is yet another generalization of the peeling decoder adapted to the special case of HGP codes.
+The \textit{pruned peeling + VH decoder}~\cite{connolly2024fast} is yet another generalization of the peeling decoder adapted to the special case of HGP codes.
 As mentioned in Appendix~\ref{app:peeling_CSS}, because these are a type of CSS code, the standard peeling algorithm can be directly applied to HGP codes.
 However, this algorithm performs very poorly in practice, even for LDPC codes.
 This poor performance can be explained by the presence of stopping sets unique to HGP codes which have no analogue in the classical case.
 These stopping sets can be grouped into two types: \textit{stabilizer} and \textit{classical}, both of which cause the decoder to fail.
 The pruned peeling + VH decoder is designed to address these stopping sets.

 \textit{Stabilizer stopping sets} occur when the erasure contains the qubit-support of an $X$- or $Z$-type stabilizer.
-Recall that, for a CSS code, $X$- and $Z$-stabilizers overlap on an even number of qubits.
-Hence, restricting to the Tanner graph of $H_Z$, the check-nodes in the subgraph corresponding to the qubit-support of an $X$-stabilizer all have even degrees.
+Recall that the $X$- and $Z$-type stabilizers must commute, which is possible if and only if they overlap on an even number of qubits.
+Hence, in terms of the nodes denoting stabilizer generators in the Tanner graph, if we fix a node corresponding to an $X$-stabilizer generator and consider the set of qubits on which it is supported, each $Z$-stabilizer generator with overlapping qubit-support must overlap on an even number of qubits in order to satisfy the commutativity condition.
+Since the nodes denoting $Z$ stabilizer generators are exactly the check nodes in the Tanner graph of $H_Z$, these constitute a stopping set, as shown in the example of Fig.~\ref{fig:stabilizer_stopping_set}.
 In particular, there exist no dangling checks (which have degree 1) and hence this is a peeling decoder-stopping set.
 A similar relationship holds for $Z$-stabilizers in the Tanner graph of $H_X$.

 Such a stopping set can be modified by fixing a value at random for one qubit of the stabilizer and removing this qubit from the erasure.
 This reduces the degree of a single check-node in the erasure subgraph by 1, possibly introducing a dangling check and allowing the standard peeling algorithm to become unstuck.
 Removing a qubit from the erasure is equivalent to declaring the random mixed state on this qubit to be correct.
 This technique is valid for CSS codes because there exists a solution on the remaining erased qubits in the stabilizer-support such that the combined contribution to the error is at most a stabilizer.
 This procedure, known as \textit{pruned peeling}, is applicable to any CSS code, not just HGP codes.